bergran/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
+This project is a book manager for users that sort it into three shelfs: currently reading, want to read and read.
+The project is the final assessment project for Udacity's React Fundamentals course.

 ## Install